Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Diet

-Gray JayThe gray jay eats fruits, seeds, and insects.
+Gray JayThe Canada jay eats fruits, seeds, and insects.
 In winter, a large part of its diet is made up of conifer seeds.
 It uses its saliva to roll seeds together into balls; it then stores the seed balls to eat later!

 Life Cycle